siddhpatil6/AndroidInterview-Questions/README.md

 ![](https://github.com/siddhpatil6/AndroidInterview-Questions/blob/master/AndroidArchitectureComponents.png)

-It have reference of below class because we can change its lower structure with solving inter dependancies.
+It have reference of below class because we can change its lower structure without solving inter dependancies.

 # The difference between Kotlin’s functions: ‘let’, ‘apply’, ‘with’, ‘run’ and ‘also’